smcpeak/factorio-bulldozer-equipment/test-plan.md

 Continue the previous test.

-Before all items are converted, check the "trash unrequested" box so they all move to the tank's trash inventory.
+Before all items are converted, check the "trash unrequested" box so most of it moves to the tank's trash inventory.

-Check that remaining items are begin converted to landfill that is placed in the tank's trash inventory.
+Drive forward and check that remaining items are begin converted to landfill that is placed in the tank's trash inventory.

 Before all items are converted, uncheck "trash unrequested".

 Check that all remaining items are converted to landfill, with the newly converted items going into the main inventory.

+Click the shortcut button to disable the mod.

+Drive forward and check that no conversion happens.

 Character lifecycle